paultrimor/Quickbase-PDF-Archiver/README.md

 ## How It Works
 This program will allow you to export any Table under any Application you have permission to access.
 Your QuickBase information to download XML files returned from API_DoQuery.
 Afterwards, it will parse through these files to create PDFs of all records in your selected table.
 This architecure limits the number of API calls to the number of tables.

+You can view a sample of the output here: http://paultrimor.com/paulncks/quickbase-pdf-archiver/

 ## Installation Guide
 There are two ways you can run this program.
 1. If you are in a hurry and have a windows machine, a one-click installer is available here: